 Whatever the season, there are fruits for all tastes or preferences.

 The custard apple (anona) is a favourite, from November to February.
 It has a sweet flavour and is extremely fragile to the touch.
 In addition to its multiple vitamins, it is recognized for its anticancer properties.
-You can taste it directly, after peeling or, cut in half, with the help of a spoon, but do not to eat the seeds.
+You can taste it directly, after peeling or, cut in half, thanks to a spoon, but do not to eat the seeds.
 It is a relatively large fruit, so easy to share.

-Porto Santo is another paradise with regard to summer fruits, namely figs, grapes, watermelon and melon – they are so good that by themselves, they are worth a visit to the golden island!! ?
+Porto Santo is another paradise regarding summer fruits, namely figs, grapes, watermelon and melon – they are so good that by themselves, they are worth a visit to the golden island!! ?

 We finish with the most emblematic fruit of Madeira, the Madeiran banana, which as the regional adage says, “is small but good” and best of all, it can be savoured all year round!